nicotanzil/nicotanzil/README.md

 ### Hello there, nicotanzil here👋

 - :books: I'm studying computer science at Binus University
-- 🔭 I’m currently working on Binus University
+- 🔭 I’m currently working and studying at Binus University
 - 🌱 I’m currently learning Web Development Tools
 - 👯 I’m looking to collaborate with other students